pwasem/flode/README.md

 flode
 ============

-A hybrid module for asynchronous flow control with error handling and data forwarding.
+A node.js module for asynchronous flow control with error handling and data forwarding.
 Please check jsdoc for detailed module documentation.

 serial example